 The short answer is yes you can!
 A safari can be an incredible, fun and never-to-be-forgotten family vacation.
 With that in mind, there are some things to take into consideration when planning a safari trip with young kids.

-Africa offers spectacular safaris in several countries, including South Africa, Zambia, Botswana, Namibia, Malawi, Zimbabwe, Kenya and Tanzania.
-But there are certainly countries that are more suitable than others when it comes to bringing your kids along.
+Africa offers spectacular safaris in several countries, including South Africa, Zambia, Botswana, Namibia, Malawi, Zimbabwe, Kenya, and Tanzania.
+But there are certain countries that are more suitable than others when it comes to bringing your kids along.

 Top malaria-free reserves for families include Madikwe and Pilanesberg in the North West, Sanbona in the Western Cape and Shamwari in the Eastern Cape.
 Sanbona is particularly great for young kids as it’s just 3 hours from Cape Town, allowing you to add this wonderful city to your itinerary without too much travelling (and long drives) in between.

 Pilanesberg is also great for this reason, with a 2-3 hour drive from Johannesburg, the biggest hub for connecting to other parts of the country and continent.

 Destinations like the Masai Mara in Kenya and the Serengeti in Tanzania can be genuinely unforgettable holidays for kids, but you will have to take malaria precautions in these places.
 Avoid places like the Okavango Delta in Botswana with young children – certain safety risks here make it a less desirable location for kids younger than 12.

 Do your research:

 If in doubt, choose a lodge that explicitly advertises itself as family friendly, and even better if it has a dedicated kids club and safari programme for little ones.
 These usually involve a variety of activities and “mini-safaris,” introducing kids to the bush in a safe and regulated way.
 Some lodges also do not accept children younger than certain ages (12 and 16 in some cases), so research is crucial before you get your heart set on a particular lodge.